EleutherAI/gpt-neox/README.md

 export NEOX_CHECKPOINT_PATH=/mnt/sda/checkpoints
 ```

-And then, from the gpt-neox directory, you can build the image and run a shell in a container with
+And then, from the `gpt-neox/containers/docker` directory, you can build the image and run a shell in a container with

 ```
 docker compose run gpt-neox bash